itthinx/affiliates/readme.txt

 == Changelog ==

 = 2.15.3 =
-* Updated the admin buttons translation
+* Updated the admin buttons translation.
 * Updated the German translation.
 * Updated the Spanish translation.